camunda/zeebe-process-test/README.md

 > Any feedback about the wait for idle state is highly appreciated!
 Please let us know if the delay should be higher, or configurable.

 The engine allows you to wait until it is idle before continuing with your test.
-The engine provides 2 methods for this:

-1. `engine.waitForIdleState()` - This method will cause your test to stop executing until the engine has reached the idle state.
+`engine.waitForIdleState()` - This method will cause your test to stop executing until the engine has reached the idle state.
-2. `engine.runOnIdleState(Runnable)` - This method will run your runnable once it has reached an idle state.
-Your test will continue executing without waiting.

 We have defined an idle state as a state in which the process engine makes no progress and is waiting for new commands or events to trigger.
 Once the engine has detected it has become idle it will wait for a delay (30ms) and check if it is still idle.